anordal/shellharden/how_to_do_things_safely_in_bash.md

 *—LOL, is /bin/test an external command?*

-Time to dispel that myth.
+Let's get that myth out of the way.
 When in doubt, ask the `type` command:

     > type test
     test is a shell builtin